-Monday evening, the West Hollywood City Council unanimously passed amendments to the 2018 Short Term Rental (STR) Ordinance that close loopholes to illegally rent properties.
+Monday evening, the West Hollywood City Council unanimously passed amendments to the 2018 Short Term Rental (STR) Ordinance that closed loopholes that allowed the illegal rental of properties.
 Specifically, the amendments will:

 The amendments directly address a rising safety concern about geographical bait-and-switch tactics, where hosts at properties in the City of Los Angeles instead use addresses in cities such as West Hollywood to avoid enforcement of L.A.’s Home Sharing Ordinance (HSO).
 In March 2023, the short-term rental watchdog group Better Neighbors L.A.
 (BNLA) reviewed 100 AirBnB listings in “West Hollywood” to find that 82 percent were actually located in the City of L.A.